The Alchemist

 Past productions

-- Olivier Theatre, National Theatre
+- National Theatre – Olivier, National Theatre

 - Royal Shakespeare Company, Barbican Theatre, London

-- Royal Shakespeare Company, Newcastle Playhouse, Newcastle-upon-Tyne
+- Royal Shakespeare Company, Newcastle Playhouse, Newcastle upon Tyne

 - Royal Shakespeare Company, Swan Theatre, Stratford-upon-Avon